 I can’t tell you how many times I have looked at a mess and thought, “I am not touching that.”
-Get some throw away gloves, the kind you can rip off the way the cool doctors do in TV when they’ve had enough and storm out of the room. (foreshadowing anyone?)
+Get some throw away gloves, the kind you can rip off the way cool doctors do on TV when they’ve had enough and storm out of the room. (foreshadowing anyone?)

-If you don’t get anything else on this life, at the very least, get yourself a handheld sprayer!
+If you don’t get anything else on this list, at the very least, get yourself a handheld sprayer!
 Some attach to your bathtub or sink, some to the toilet itself, either way, you’ll want one of these when you’re in the middle of cleaning up your child, the floor, their underwear, the sheets… I’ll stop there.

 Ah.. this might be the most genius thing my husband has ever suggested.
-At first I had no idea the difference it would make, having a kid friendly seat that was just apart of the toilet.
+At first I had no idea the difference it would make, having a kid friendly seat that was just a part of the toilet.
 No extra washing, no need to find a safe/appealing place to store some awkward seat cover.
 No, just an easy flip flop seat right there, ready to go.

 4. Puppy Pads

-As silly as it might sound, these bad boys come in handy!
+As silly as it might sound, these bad boys come in pretty handy!
 From lining your toddlers car seat to creating a path to the potty like some twisted version of the ‘yellow brick road.’
 I went through more of these than I care to admit and I’d do it all again if only for my sanity.